 We are early in our thinking about price structures for larger commercial customers.
 We will be consulting again as we refine our thinking.
+Figure 3 summarises our non-residential price structures.

-Figure 3 summaries our non-residential price structures.
+Figure 3 - Future non-residential price structures

-Component Pricing method Reason selected Peak demand signal Small non-residential users (15kVA or less) Time of use Weekday peak rate from 7am to 11am and 5pm to 9pm.
-Structure aligns with sector majority (aiding retail uptake) and network demand (aiding efficiency of price signal).
-Zero-rated off-peak (incl. weekends).
-Reflects excess capacity off peak (and no other cost impacts).
-No distinction between those with dedicated transformers and those connected to low voltage network - no significant cost difference Understood and can be implemented by retailers Sends an efficient and effective signal for the types of decisions smaller consumers make (what appliance to buy, simple changes in routine) Remove fixed daily charges Medium non-residential users (>15 to 300 kVA) Time of use Understood and can be implemented by retailers Sends an efficient and effective signal for the types of decisions
+Component Pricing method Reason selected Peak demand signal Small non-residential users (15kVA or less) Time of use - Weekday peak rate from 7am to 11am and 5pm to 9pm.
+Structure aligns with sector majority (aiding retail uptake) and network demand (aiding efficiency of price signal). - Zero-rated off-peak (incl. weekends).
+Reflects excess capacity off peak (and no other cost impacts). - No distinction between those with dedicated transformers and those connected to low voltage network - no significant cost difference Understood and can be implemented by retailers Sends an efficient and effective signal for the types of decisions smaller consumers make (what appliance to buy, simple changes in routine) Remove fixed daily charges Medium non-residential users (>15 to 300 kVA) Understood and can be implemented by retailers Sends an efficient and effective - Peak and off-peak periods dependent on local demand profiles. signal for the types of decisions smaller consumers make (what